Superfund: Implementation and Selected Issues

 contains reporting provisions.
 Facilities must report to state and local officials any releases greater than the reportable

-quantity of a CERCLA hazardous substance or anextremely hazardous substance” under EPCRA.
+quantity of a CERCLA hazardous substance or an “extremely hazardous substance” under EPCRA.

 86 40 CFR § 302.4.